 Go at Your Own Pace

-Whether you’re a slow learner, an advanced student or an independent learner with an online marketing degree, you can go at your speed.
+Whether you’re a slow learner, an advanced student or an independent learner with an online marketing degree, you can go at your own speed.
 The student oversees when and how the degree progresses: You have complete control over the learning material.

 Of course, this makes online learning ideal for anyone with a tight schedule.
 For this reason, online marketing degrees are popular with many parents who wish to upskill but lack extensive free time.